idapython/src/README.txt

 The user init file is read and executed at the end of the init process.

 Please note that IDAPython can be configured with "python.cfg" file.

+* Invoking Python from IDC

+The IDAPython plugin exposes a new IDC function "RunPythonStatement(string idc_code)" that allows execution of Python code from IDC

+* Invoking IDC from Python

+It is possible to use the idc.Eval() to evaluate IDC expressions from Python

+* Making Python the default language

+By default, IDA will use IDC to evaluate expressions.
+It is possible to change the default language to use Python instead of IDC.

+In order to do that, please use the following IDC code:

+RunPlugin("python", 3)

+To disable Python language and revert back to IDC:
+RunPlugin("python", 4)